 Corgis are undeniably one of the internet’s favorite dog breeds.
-They’re adorable, small, bright and generally fun dogs to have around.
-I mean, who can deny their adorable looks?
-But for most owners, these little herding dogs can be a handful at times due to their vocal nature.
+They’re adorable, small, bright and just a lot of fun to have around.
+Who can deny their adorable looks?
+But for most owners, these herding dogs can be a a handful due to their barking tendencies.

-So, do Corgis bark?
-Though small in size, most Corgis are known to be big barkers.
-Because they are herding dogs, it’s normal for them to be very vocal with their owners.
-Whether it’s to alert you or communicate to you about something, they’ll let you know with their surprisingly deep and loud barking.
+Though small in size, Corgis are known to be big barkers.
+Because they’re herding dogs, it’s normal for them to be very vocal with their owners.
+Whether it’s to get the attention of the sheep, to alert you, or to communicate to you about something, Corgis will let you know with their surprisingly deep and loud barking.

 Of course, there are exceptions.
-Not all Corgis will be big on barking.
-It’s just that most tend to be heavy on the barking, and owners tend to agree.
+Not all Corgis will be big barkers.
+It’s just that the breed as a whole is notorious for the barking.
+And yes, owners tend to agree.
 Let’s explore why these dogs like to bark and learn helpful owner tips on trying to stop the habit.